meap/runecs/README.md

 ### Run One-Off Commands in ECS

-Execute one-off commands directly in your ECS environment, perfect for database migrations, maintenance tasks, or debugging within your configured VPC and security groups.
-This ensures your commands run with the same network access, environment variables, and IAM permissions as your services:
+One-off commands can be executed directly in the ECS environment, making it ideal for database migrations, maintenance tasks, or debugging within configured VPC and security groups.
+Commands are executed with the same network access, environment variables, and IAM permissions as the services:

 ```bash
 runecs run "echo \"HELLO WORLD\"" -w --service mycanvas-ecs-staging-cluster/web
 ```

-RunECS supports both AWS Fargate and EC2 capacity providers, automatically selecting the appropriate launch type based on your service configuration.
-The `-w` flag waits for task completion and streams the full output to your terminal, making it ideal for interactive debugging and migration scripts.
+Both AWS Fargate and EC2 capacity providers are supported, with the appropriate launch type being automatically selected based on service configuration.
+When the `-w` flag is used, task completion is awaited and full output is streamed to the terminal, making it ideal for interactive debugging and migration scripts.

 ### Restart ECS Services

-Gracefully restart your ECS services without downtime, or force immediate task termination when needed:
+ECS services can be gracefully restarted without downtime, or immediate task termination can be forced when required:

 ```bash
 runecs restart --service mycanvas-ecs-staging-cluster/addrp
 ```

-By default, RunECS performs a rolling restart, replacing tasks one by one to maintain service availability.
-For situations requiring immediate task termination (such as clearing stuck processes or forcing configuration reloads), use the `--kill` flag to terminate all tasks at once, allowing ECS to spawn replacements according to your service's desired count.
+By default, a rolling restart is performed, with tasks being replaced one by one to maintain service availability.
+For situations where immediate task termination is required (such as clearing stuck processes or forcing configuration reloads), the `--kill` flag can be used to terminate all tasks at once, allowing replacements to be spawned according to the service's desired count.

 ## FAQ